Atelier Pipeline

 ## What It Does

 **Multi-Agent Orchestration.** Eleven specialized agent personas with clear responsibilities, strict boundaries, and independent quality verification.
-Eva orchestrates, Robert handles product, Sable designs UX, Cal architects, Colby builds, Roz tests, Poirot blind-reviews, Agatha documents, Ellis commits, Distillator compresses, and Sentinel audits security.
+Eva orchestrates, Robert handles product, Sable designs UX, Sarah architects, Colby builds, Poirot blind-reviews every wave, Agatha documents, Ellis commits, Distillator compresses cross-phase artifacts, Sherlock investigates user-reported bugs, and Sentinel audits security (opt-in).
 Custom agents can be added via agent discovery.
-Specs get written, designs get validated, tests get authored before code, every change passes independent wave-based QA, and nothing ships without review.
+Specs get written, designs get validated, every change passes Eva's mechanical test gate plus Poirot blind review, and nothing ships without review.
 Works with Claude Code and Cursor.

 **Atelier Brain.** A persistent memory layer backed by PostgreSQL and vector embeddings that gives your agents institutional memory across sessions.
 Without it, every time you close a terminal you lose the architectural decisions that shaped your implementation, the user corrections that steered scope, the rejected alternatives that explain why you didn't go a different way, and the QA lessons that prevent recurring bugs.
 The brain captures all of this during pipeline runs and surfaces it automatically when agents need context.
 It includes write-time conflict detection, TTL-based knowledge decay, and background consolidation that synthesizes raw observations into higher-level insights.
 The pipeline works without the brain -- but with it, session 12 of a feature build has the same context as session 1.